If Your Voice Gets Tuned Out, Your Ideas Never Land.

 A fierce advocate for Voice Equity, Rebecca teaches clients how to create collaborative spaces where every voice is heard, valued, and respected—because communication is more than just what you say.
 It’s how you say it.
 And how you SOUND when you say it.

-Rebecca has inspired audiences at Master Builders, AGC, NAWIC, Professional Women in Building, Women in Manufacturing, BECU, ARCH Mortgage Insurance, and more.
+Rebecca has inspired audiences at Master Builders, AGC, NAWIC, Professional Women in Building, Women in Manufacturing, BECU, ARCH Mortgage Insurance, Project Management Institute (PMI), IMPACT WASHINGTON and more.
 Whether on stage or on-site, she helps professionals harness their voice as a powerful tool for leadership and career growth.

 Meet Rebecca